markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![Finished footer on a small screen with content stacked on top of one another](assets/lesson-2/1200-flex-footer-finished.png)

-If it doesn't match the above mockup, remember that we can always use Chrome DevTools to debug and inspect our CSS!
+If it doesn't match the above mock-up, remember that we can always use Chrome DevTools to debug and inspect our CSS!
 This video will show us how to use DevTools to cross-reference our code with the code introduced in the instructions above:

 ### [NEED VIDEO: FSFO-88 - Using DevTools to debug footer](https://trilogyed.atlassian.net/browse/FSFO-88?atlOrigin=eyJpIjoiMGYxOTVlZTZhMGYxNGRlYjgwMzIyODhmMTc2MWRmMmUiLCJwIjoiaiJ9)